 By mashing potatoes and slow-cooking them with onion, salt, and pepper, they created a simple but delicious dish that helped them go through that difficult period.
 Nowadays, it is still a very common dish in rural families.

 Coddle is the specialty of Dublin.
 It originated in the late 1700s when a famine occurred in Ireland.
 At that time, they tried to cook any leftover meat and root vegetables available to create a soup that could fill their stomach.

 The classic version of Coddle consists of sausages, potatoes, onions, and bacon.
 But now carrots are also added.

 Coddle is served all year round, thanks to the availability of the ingredients in all seasons.
 Local people particularly love to enjoy it in winter since it can warm them up.

 Besides the common beef stew recipe, Ireland has a unique recipe that contains Guinness black stout beer.
-This well-loved Irish drink emerged in 1759 and has long been used in cooking.
-It provides the meat with a mouth-meltingly tender texture that is incredibly yummy.
+This stout emerged in 1759 and has long been used in cooking.
+It provides the meat with an incredibly yummy and mouth-melting, tender texture.

-The ingredients of Beef And Guinness stew are very similar to ordinary Irish stew.
+The ingredients of beef and Guinness stew are similar to ordinary Irish stew.
 The basics are potatoes, beef, carrots, and onions.
 It is a very famous pub food in Dublin.
 People love to enjoy it alongside a cup of Guinness.

 14. Irish Breakfast